A full analysis of all 19 finishers in the Aintree 2011 Grand National won by Ballabrigs at an SP of 14/1.

 |19.
 Piraya||100-1||Johnny Farrelly||David Pipe|

-A stunning day weather wise for spectators at Aintree, but the unseasonably high temperatures, and the drying ground, produced a brutal race, which took its toll on the participants and resulted in a number of horses finishing dehydrated.
+A stunning day weather wise for spectators at Aintree, but the unseasonably high temperatures, and the drying ground, produced a brutal 2011 Grand National.
+The race took its toll on the participants and resulted in a number of horses finishing dehydrated.

 Not surprisingly, the time of the race was well below standard, and very few horses got into the contest from off the pace.